telerik/blazor-docs/getting-started/vs-code-integration/snippets.md

 ## Add a Code Snippet to a .razor page

 1. Use the `tb` shortcut that stands for Telerik Blazor and select a snippet from the dropdown menu.
-    1. Alternatively, you can type the name of the component and the available snippets will appear in a dropdown menu.
+    1. Alternatively, type the component name and the available snippets will appear in a dropdown menu.
-1. Use a `Tab` sequence to populate the available attributes of the component
+1. Use a `Tab` sequence to populate the available attributes of the component.

 >caption Add a code snippet to your .razor page